zhouyichen30/pc_project/README.md

 # Private Credit Performance Analysis

-A reproducible Python workflow for ingesting, cleaning, and analyzing private credit cash flow data.
+A reproducible Python workflow/app for ingesting, cleaning, and analyzing private credit cash flow data.
 The goal is to normalize raw CSV inputs, compute metrics such as XIRR/MOIC, model leverage impact (net), and output a unified performance summary and chart.

 ---
 > This project was developed and tested on **Python 3.12.10**.